gammalib/gammalib/doc/source/user_manual/modules/cta.rst

 Response table
 ^^^^^^^^^^^^^^

-The CTA response table class ``GCTAResponseTable`` provides a generic handle for multi-dimensional response information.
+The CTA response table class :doxy:`GCTAResponseTable` provides a generic handle for multi-dimensional response information.
 It is based on the response format used for storing response information for the *Fermi*/LAT telescope.
 In this format, all information is stored in